-Deborah Davidson, PhD
+Deborah Davidson PhD

-Dr. Deborah Davidson is an Assistant Professor of Sociology at York University in Toronto.
+Deborah Davidson, Ph.D., is an Assistant Professor of Sociology at York University in Toronto.
 Her research interests focus on health and life course issues, particularly those at the beginning and end of life.
 Currently, her research projects include tattooing as memorialization, the use of the Internet for bereavement support, support during high-risk pregnancy, and support needs for immigrant mothers of children with disabilities.
 Her teaching falls within the areas health, gender, diversity, and qualitative methodology.

-Nazilla Khanlou, RN, PhD
+Nazilla Khanlou RN, PhD

-Dr. Nazilla Khanlou is Echo's inaugural Chair in Women's Mental Health Research in the Faculty of Health at York University and an Associate Professor in its School of Nursing.
+Nazilla Khanlou is Echo's inaugural Chair in Women's Mental Health Research in the Faculty of Health at York University and an Associate Professor in its School of Nursing.
 Professor Khanlou's clinical background is in psychiatric nursing.
 Her overall program of research is situated in the interdisciplinary field of community-based mental health promotion in general, and mental health promotion among youth and women in multicultural and immigrant-receiving settings in particular.
 She has received grants from peer-reviewed federal and provincial research funding agencies.
+Dr. Khanlou is the Co-Director of the Ontario Multicultural Health Applied Research Network (OMHARN).
 She is founder of the International Network on Youth Integration (INYI), an international network for knowledge exchange and collaboration on youth.
 She has published articles, books, and reports on immigrant youth and women, and mental health.
 She is involved in knowledge translation to the public through media.

-Rebecca Pillai Riddell, PhD
+Dr. Rebecca Pillai Riddell PhD

-Dr. Pillai Riddell is an Associate Professor of Psychology at York University, a clinician-researcher in Psychiatry Research at the Hospital for Sick Children and adjunct-Associate Professor in the Department of Psychiatry at the University of Toronto.
-She directs York University's OUCH Laboratory (Opportunities to Understand Childhood Hurt Lab; www.yorku.ca/ ouchlab) in Toronto.
+Dr. Pillai Riddell is an associate professor of psychology at York University, a clinician-researcher in Psychiatry Research at the Hospital for Sick Children and adjunctassociate professor in the Department of Psychiatry at the University of Toronto.
+She directs York University's OUCH Laboratory (Opportunities to Understand Childhood Hurt Lab; www.yorku.ca/ouchlab) in Toronto, Ontario, Canada.
 Her main program of research involves understanding caregiver and early child behaviour in the primary care context.
-Professor Pillai Riddell is a Canadian Institutes of Health Research New Investigator (CIHR) and has also received early career awards from the Ontario Ministry of Research and Innovation (OMRI), Canadian Pain Society, the Canadian Psychological Association and American Psychological Association.
-Her work is currently funded by CIHR, OMRI and the Canada Foundation for Innovation.
+Rebecca is a Canadian Institutes of Health Research New Investigator (CIHR) and has also received early career awards from the Ontario Ministry of Research and Innovation (OMRI), Canadian Pain Society, the Canadian Psychological Association and American Psychological Association.
+Rebecca's work is currently funded by CIHR, OMRI and the Canada Foundation for Innovation.